 As for the soprano who lifts her hand and invites me in?
 Yesterday at Mass, after contemplating all this, I decided I should thank the cantor.
 She does such a stunning job for our very lively inner-city Franciscan church.
 As she clutched her binder, I started to go up to her, but she stepped toward an elderly man hunched crookedly in a wheelchair near the altar.
 She greeted him warmly and kissed him on the cheek.
 He lifted his head, eyes shining, and opened his mouth, ready to sing.

 Maureen O’Brien is a novelist and poet who has been published in a variety of literary magazines and journals.
 She resides in Connecticut and teaches creative writing at the Greater Hartford Academy of the Arts.
-She is currently working on a book for Franciscan Media on the Psalms.
+Her latest book is What Was Lost: Finding Refuge in the Psalms.